 Group: Herding Group (AKC)

-Size: Medium-sized, measuring 21 to 22 inches from the shoulder (male) or 20 to 21 inches from the shoulder (female) and weighing between 45 and 55 pounds.
+Height: Medium-sized, measuring 21 to 22 inches from the shoulder (male) or 20 to 21 inches from the shoulder (female)

-Coat and colors: Straight, coarse, and shaggy coat that comes in black, blue, brown, or fawn.
-Many Bearded Collies carry a gene that causes their coat color to as they age, resulting in faded coat colors or the development of white or silver markings.
+Color: Black, blue, brown, or fawn.
+Many Bearded Collies carry a gene that causes their coat color to fade as they age, resulting in faded coat colors or the development of white or silver markings

 Life expectancy: 12 to 14 years